-- Mandibular osteotomy, which involves moving the lower jawbone backward or forward to correct alignment.
+- Mandibular osteotomy involves moving the lower jawbone backward or forward to correct the alignment of the bite.

-- Maxillary osteotomy, which involves correcting a cross or open bite, upper jaw that’s too far back in the mouth, or upper jaw that has too many or too few teeth showing.
+- Maxillary osteotomy is a procedure intended to correct a cross or open bite, an upper jaw that’s too far back in the mouth, or an abundance or absence of visible teeth in the upper jaw.

-- Genioplasty, which involves reconstructing the chin to improve a receded lower jaw.
+- Genioplasty is the reconstruction of the chin to improve a receded lower jaw.